"Proof" that all inventions about the uses of fire were made in a very short time.

 Some people knowing how to create fire, other knowing only how to preserve fires or coals.

-People from tribes who did not use fire will not be included in the calculation.
+People from tribes who did not use fire would not be included in the calculation.

 30 K / 5 * 10 K * 5 * 365 = 109 500 000 000 hours of experimentation.

 This is a kind of primitive crowdsourcing, allowing for discoveries made by mere chance, during all kinds of events, in all kinds of environnements.

 30 K /5 * 10 K * 5 / 24 = 12 500 000 years.

 That should be more than enough to make every possible primitive discovery about the uses of fire.

 Next task : find real numbers and dates

 - When did fire began to be widely used by humans and pre-humans ?